aws-samples/shopfloor-connectivity/docs/README.md

 -   Collect the values from the received events as defined for that event type.

-As for data nodes selectors, it is possible to use a selector to filter specific properties from the events and add additional meta data at node level.
+As for data nodes selectors, it is possible to use a selector to filter specific properties from the events and add additional metadata at node level.
 Index ranges and node change filters are not supported for events data.

 Example of mixed OPCUA source nodes for an alarm event and two data nodes.